 As a senior is able to build their endurance, other small activities such as weightlifting can be introduced.
 As many fitness experts know, weightlifting is an incredibly effective way to manage weight because it increases metabolism and thereby elevates the individual’s ability to burn calories while at rest.
 To ensure that the weightlifting process is not too difficult for seniors, he or she should begin with light weights (2 to 3 pounds) or use resistance bands that are designed for beginners.

 Interested in learning more about the best strategies for diet and exercise for the elderly?
-Reach out to the Fort Myers live-in care specialists at Home Care Assistance today.
+Reach out to the Fort Myers home care specialists at Home Care Assistance today.
 We provide around the clock and hourly home care for seniors, and have developed a unique approach to care, The Balanced Care Method, which focuses on promoting a healthy diet, daily exercise, cognitive stimulation, social ties and calmness and purpose for the clients we serve.
 Call 239-449-4701 to schedule a complimentary, no-obligation consultation with a friendly Care Manager today.